I.M: 2015–2020: Monsta X and solo work

-2021–present: Duality and other solo endeavors
+2021–present: Solo debut and other solo endeavors

 In January 2021, I.M announced the solo work he had been preparing in 2020, would be released as his first solo album, with an intended release later in 2021.
-His first official release was announced to be an extended play titled Duality, which was released on February 19 with the lead single "God Damn".
+His first official release was announced to be an extended play titled Duality, which was released on February 19, with its lead single "God Damn".
 For his first EP, I.M was commended for showing a wider diversity of skill with the EP, with a noted difference in rap-style from his work in Monsta X as well as showcasing his abilities as singer-songwriter and composer.
 All five songs from the album charted on the weekly Billboard World Digital Song Sales chart, occupying twenty percent of the entire World Songs chart.

-In July, I.M with other Monsta X members' Shownu and Hyungwon joined Pepsi's Taste of Korea summer campaign, releasing a promotional single "Summer Taste", alongside Rain, Brave Girls members' Yujeong and Yuna, and Ateez members' Hongjoong and Yunho.
+In July, he and other Monsta X members' Shownu and Hyungwon, took part in Pepsi's Taste of Korea summer campaign, releasing a promotional single "Summer Taste", with Rain, Brave Girls members' Yujeong and Yuna, and Ateez members' Hongjoong and Yunho.

 In August, I.M was part of Baverse Studio's Welcome To My Baverse, which is a documentary where he can show his thoughts as a musician and as an idol group member.

-In September, I.M released the song "Loop" as part of his work for Welcome To My Baverse.
-He also contributed to the producing and composing of the song, as well as the production of the album cover image work.
-I.M also became a new DJ for Naver Now's radio program Midnight Idol, alongside group member Kihyun.
+On September 4, I.M released the single "Loop", as part of his work for Welcome To My Baverse, in which he contributed to the production and composition.
+On September 6, I.M became a new DJ for Naver Now's radio program Midnight Idol, alongside group member Kihyun.

+In December, he appeared as one of the special judges in the Mnet's dance survival program Street Dance Girls Fighter's fourth mission, alongside group members Hyungwon and Joohoney, for Monsta X's B-side song "Autobahn".

 In August 2022, I.M decided not to renew his contract with Starship Entertainment but will still continue to participate in the group's future plans.

-In November, I.M signed an exclusive contract with Sony Music Korea for his solo activities.
+In November, he signed an exclusive contract with Sony Music Korea for his solo activities.

+In February 2023, I.M and Joohoney had a pictorial and an interview with the fashion and lifestyle magazine Vogue Korea.

+In March, he joined the mobile application Dear U bubble under "Bubble with Stars".
+I.M also decorated the cover of the fashion magazine 1st Look Korea's 254th issue.

+On April 19, Sony Music Korea released a video containing his new logo and announced the opening of his official site on May 16.

+In May, he confirmed the release of his second extended play Overdrive on June 23, with the lead single of the same name.

+On August 5 and 6, I.M held the Overdrive Showcase Tour in Seoul at Yes24 Live Hall, which sold out within 5 minutes for both days.